Fatimah-cloud/n8n-AI-Research-Paper-Digest-Automation/README.md

 8. The workflow checks for duplicate PaperIDs before saving.
 9. New papers are appended to Google Sheets.
 10. If a paper is skipped or an error occurs, Gmail sends a notification.
+11. After all papers have been processed, the Aggregate node combines them into a single collection.
+12. Gmail sends one daily email digest containing the summaries, keywords, publication dates, and links for all newly processed papers.

 ---